onnx/onnx-tensorrt/README.md

     // Ensure that you update your LD_LIBRARY_PATH to pick up the location of the newly built library: export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH

+For building only the libraries, append `-DBUILD_LIBRARY_ONLY=1` to the CMake build command.

 ## Executable Usage

 ONNX models can be converted to serialized TensorRT engines using the `onnx2trt` executable: